 Agency partners facilitate service activities and provide students with the knowledge and skills needed to participate in and benefit from the service activity.

-- Create a pool of future employees: students may view their service learning opportunity as a gateway to future employment
+- Create a pool of future employees: Students may view their service learning opportunity as a gateway to future employment within your agency.

 While working with a student, agencies should expect to:

-- Complete all required agency forms for the appropriate college campus.
+- Complete all required agency forms for the appropriate TCC campus

-- What they hope to accomplish while serving with you.
+- What do you hope to accomplish while serving with us?

-- What course they are doing this for and what the syllabus includes.
+- What course are you doing this for and what does the syllabus include?

 How to Become a Partner

 If you are interested in becoming a service learning partner, contact campus service learning representatives for details.

 Jeanette Jacobs, Coordinator of Academic Support Services